 The covered call is one of the most commonly used strategies in options trading.
 The covered call, also called the buy-write strategy, is an effective strategy to earn a premium in a predictable market.

 The strategy is fairly simple – you purchase or hold the underlying cryptocurrency, and write (sell) call options on the very same crypto that you hold.
+The benefits of this strategy were explained in detail in the post titled “Yield farming through options”.

 The married put is another hedging strategy that allows the holder to exit their long position in case of a rapid decline in prices.
 Instead of writing calls, like in covered calls, the holder buys a put option instead.